 - Shortness of breath (this can occur with or without chest pain)

 - Feeling lightheaded

 Both men and women tend to experience chest discomfort as their main warning sign, but their symptoms may be different.
-Women are more likely to experience nausea, vomiting, back pain, jaw pain, shortness of breath than men.
+Women are more likely than men to experience nausea, vomiting, back pain, jaw pain, and shortness of breath.

 Remember, when it comes to heart attacks, minutes matter.
 Call 911 to get lifesaving treatment as soon as possible.